jasonmit/chrome-youtube-float-video-ext/README.md

 # chrome-youtube-float-video-ext

-Automatically floats the youtube's video player when it's no longer in view.
+Automatically floats the youtube video player when no longer in view.

 ## Build